 I’m interested in the distance covered, altitude climbed, current elevation, average speed, compass direction, distance to go and all the other pieces of information.
 I cannot imagine riding without all this data.

-The Garmin 830 uploads my rides onto the Garmin Connect website via an App on my iPhone.
-The data also uploads onto Strava.
+The Garmin 830 uploads my rides onto the Garmin Connect or Strava website via bluetooth on my iPhone.
 I like the historic information being stored but I’m not overly competitive and don’t use this information for comparison purposes.

 D. Power Bar – I carry a fully charged back up all the time.
 You can get various capacities.
 Mine will recharge my phone and Garmin.
 I have stayed on several sites where the facility to charge was not available and this was a solution.
 I’m always concerned to ensure that I set off in the morning with a fully charged IPhone and Garmin.